IMMM-SFA/im3components/im3components/wrf_to_tell/README.md

 ![Launch Counties](images/launch_counties_completed.png)

 4. Make sure your changes are saved.
-Log on to NERSC and upload all the files to a folder on your scratch user directory.
+Log on to NERSC and upload all the files and ancillary population and geolocation data to a folder on your scratch user directory.
 You can get to your scratch directory by running ```cd $SCRATCH```.
-You should also upload the *tl_2020_us_county.shp* file and *grid_cell_to_county_weight.parquet* file to the same directory as the code needs these ancillary files to run.

 5. Execute the following commands from your scratch directory where you will submit the job.
 Note that you shouldn’t run jobs from your home directory on NERSC.
 ```